AFKrcher/probe/README.md

 | MONGO_URL | Hosted MongoDB instance            | mongodb://user:password@host:port/databasename |
 | PORT      | Exposed port (may not be required) | 3000                                           |

+### Testing

+#### Unit Testing

+Unit testing uses Mocha and Chai.
+Please refer to the [Meteor Mocha](https://guide.meteor.com/testing.html#mocha) and [Chai](https://www.chaijs.com/) documentation for more information on usage and behaviour.

+#### Cypress Testing

+Cypress testing is used for integration and UI/UX testing of PROBE.
+Please refer to the [Cypress](https://www.cypress.io/) documentation for more information on usage and behaviour.

 ### Docker Development Build

 The purpose of the Docker development build is to test a production build of the application, with conenctions to hosted services suchs as MongoDB and SMTPS.
 PM2 and alpine-node are used for load-balancing, app-management, and CSP/HTTP testing.